Get a Free Demo

 Virtual Assistants are advanced versions of chatbots that can handle a wider range of tasks.
 VAs make use of NLP, i.e., natural language processing, to understand the nuances of customer conversations, allowing for more complex interactions.

-From automatically initiating customer conversations based on browsing behaviors, escalating an issue to a human agent, researching customer accounts, and offering personal recommendations, virtual assistants come with more powers.
+From automatically initiating customer conversations based on browsing behaviors, escalating an issue to a human agent, researching customer accounts, and offering personal recommendations, virtual assistants come with more power.

 IVR (Interactive Voice Response)